 After childbirth, it’s normal to feel postpartum effects.
 Taking care of your baby is important but so is taking care of yourself; your baby needs you to be healthy in order to take care of them.

-Postpartum Effects to a Woman’s Body
+Postpartum Effects on a Woman’s Body

 If you ignore your postpartum symptoms, your health could be at great risk which could lead to your baby’s health declining.
 When a mother endures the miraculous journey of childbirth, a woman’s body can react in different ways; some are normal but some effects can be harmful if not treated.